aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

   	api_key: the secret API key
    	dataset: comma-separated fields to be returned by the API

+ As for licensing, PDL customers obtain datasets in the form of an annual license.
+Some customers license our entire dataset while others license custom subsets of the data.

 4. **When will the dataset be distributed?**